The Album & Book Inspired by Family Stories

-We are thrilled to be nearing completion of Andrew's most adventurous and ambitious creative project in his 25-year career.
-Treasures in My Chest is a full-length music album and companion book drawn from his experiences researching his family history over the last six years.
-The 15-song, 50-minute album is finished and the download is available now through the link below.
+The most adventurous and ambitious creative project of Andrew's 25-year career is a full-length music album and companion book drawn from his experiences researching his family history over the last seven years.
+The 15-song, 50-minute album download is available now through the Bandcamp player below.
 The download includes the 10-page lyrics and liner notes (letter size in readable font!).

-You can simply download the album for $12, or get the download AND pre-order the book through February 27, 2020:
+Download the album for $6, or get the album AND the book directly from the artist:

 Treasures is a defiant throwback to the days before song streaming, carefully sequenced to produce a stunning aural journey of discovery.
 The core band includes longtime Beyond Borders drummer Lisa Taylor along with Andrew on acoustic, slide and electric guitars.
 They are ably joined by Michael Rohrer on both upright and electric bass, who brings both his Americana sensibilities together with years of experience as the principal bassist for the Loudoun Symphony.
 Lisa's daughter Rachel Taylor adds her brilliant cello lines on several tracks.
 In addition to guest appearances by past bandmate Jeff Arey (Dang Varmints!) on mandolin, Jon Carroll (Mary Chapin Carpenter) on accordion and organ, and Tony Denikos on harmony vocals, Andrew's father Warren (keyboards), sister Alyson (piano) and daughter Madeleine (fiddle) all contribute a track.
 Coupled with a piece written and published in 1906 by his Scottish great-grandfather Andrew McKnight, the album spans five generations of his family.

 Why a book?
 It started as an outgrowth of a new reality; how to convey the liner notes and context of a recording with no "container" in the era of streaming and downloads.
 The freedom to not have to fit artwork and information in a booklet for a CD jewel box first encouraged Andrew to plan an easy to read pamphlet.
 It was only a handful of days after sharing that plan before the "I've always hoped you would write a book" voices grew to a chorus.
-So he is hard at work on what will eventually likely be 200-250 pages and 20 or so chapters, in paperback and eventually audiobook too.
+Some 300 pages later, here it is in paperback and ebook, and eventually audiobook versions too.

 Andrew says, "It's the culmination and coalescing of things I love doing - music, history, science, geography - all coming together to help shine light and shadow on human stories.
 It feels like I am meant to do this now, and that this is an opportunity to bring my work to a far larger audience than I've enjoyed for any of my previous work."

 The recording was engineered and co-produced with Dustin Delage at Cabin Studios near Leesburg VA, and mastered by Bill Wolf.
 The beautiful cover design and artwork by Stilson Greene.
-The book will be published through Spirit Ninja Publications.
+The book is published through Spirit Ninja Publications.